image-blog-qac-legacy-code

 5. Make Changes in Different Review Cycles

 Don’t make too many changes at once.
-It’s a bad idea to refactor in the same review cycle as functional changes.
+It’s a bad idea to refactor legacy code in the same review cycle as functional changes, as they can get too complex to manage, test, and fix.

-Plus, this makes it easier for code reviews.
+Plus, limiting the scope of changes makes code reviews easier.
 Isolated changes are much more obvious to the reviewer than a sea of changes.

 6. Collaborate With Other Developers